 Tastings at this private estate are conducted in an elegant room overlooking the vineyards used for Atalon’s wines.
 The stunning backdrop of Mt.
 St. Helena is in the background (the tallest mountain in or near the Napa Valley at 4,341 feet).
-Weather permitting, during the tasting the glass doors can slide open; this creates a nice ambiance between the indoor space and the outdoors.
+Weather permitting, during a tasting glass doors can slide open; this creates a nice ambiance between the indoor space and the outdoors.
 An outdoor fire pit and Adirondack type chairs complete the setting.

 As a result of its location this is one of the most northerly based Napa wineries.
 We always enjoy visiting this part of the valley as there are less people, less traffic, and the wineries are much more spread out.
-On some of the smaller roads north of Calistoga you have a greater chance of seeing bicycles rather then cars (very bicycle friendly part of the Napa Valley).
+On some of the smaller roads north of Calistoga one has a greater chance of seeing bicycles rather then cars (along with Carneros in the south, this is a very bicycle friendly part of the Napa Valley).

-Visits are for serious wine enthusiasts and are often initiated through word of mouth or referrals.
+This estate is well under the radar of nearly all visitors to the Napa Valley and perhaps it is purposely kept that way.
+Visits are for serious wine enthusiasts and collectors and are often initiated through word of mouth or referrals (rather then any advertising).
 With such a diversity of properties both domestically and internationally tastings can really be hand curated based on your interests in regions, types of wines or varieties.
 For example one can enjoy a Napa and Sonoma focused Cabernet Sauvignon tasting or simply focus on Pinot Noir.
 Usually at least one wine from their international brands will be a part of a tasting.

 Several Napa wines are a part of the Spire Collection and are available for tastings here.
 La Jota is a historical property that encompasses two vineyards on Howell Mountain – the La Jota Estate Vineyard and the W.S.
 Keyes Vineyard.
 Each of these vineyards were established separate from each other in the late 1800’s and both produced award winning wines in the Paris Exposition of 1900.
 The La Jota property features a beautiful stone winery built in 1898 (still being used for wine making).